-A map identifying the Pre-designated TDSR sites in Thurston County can be found in Attachment 1 - TDSR Site Map.
-TDSR Site preparation and operation may be managed by Thurston County personnel or a contractor.
-To meet overall debris management strategy goals and to ensure that the site operates efficiently, a site manager, debris monitoring personnel, and safety personnel should be assigned for each site.
+A map identifying the pre-designated TDSR sites in Thurston County can be found at the end of this document.
+TDSR site preparation and operation may be managed by Thurston County personnel or a contractor.
+To meet overall debris management strategy goals and to ensure that the site operates efficiently, a site manager, debris monitoring personnel, and safety personnel should be assigned to each site.

 Site Manager: The Site Manager is responsible for supervising day-to-day operations, maintaining daily logs, preparing site progress reports, and enforcing safety and permitting requirements during site operations.
 The Site Manager is also responsible for scheduling the environmental monitoring and updating the site layout.
-The Site Manager has oversight of the activities of the debris removal contractors and the onsite debris processing contractors to ensure that they comply with the terms of their contracts.
+The Site Manager has oversight of the activities of the debris removal contractors and the on-site debris processing contractors to ensure that they comply with the terms of their contracts.

-Monitoring Staff and Assignments: Regional monitors (whether County employees or contractors) should be placed at ingress and egress points to quantify debris loads, issue load tickets, inspect and validate truck capacities, check loads for hazardous waste, and perform quality control checks.
+Monitoring Staff and Assignments: Regional monitors (whether county employees or contractors) should be placed at ingress and egress points to quantify debris loads, issue load tickets, inspect and validate truck capacities, check loads for hazardous waste, and perform quality control checks.
 The specific duties of the monitors would depend on how debris is collected.